Lessons on Parameter Sharing across Layers in Transformers: Introduction

 \section{Introduction}

 Transformer-based methods have achieved notable performance in various NLP tasks~\cite{NIPS2017_7181,devlin-etal-2019-bert,NEURIPS2020_1457c0d6}.
-In particular, \newcite{NEURIPS2020_1457c0d6} indicated that the larger parameter size we prepare, the better performance the model achieves.
+In particular, \citet{NEURIPS2020_1457c0d6} indicated that the larger parameter size we prepare, the better performance the model achieves.
 However, the model which is composed of many parameters occupies a large part of a GPU memory capacity.
 Thus, it is important to explore a parameter efficient way, which achieves better performance than a basic model with the same parameter size.

-Parameter sharing is a widely used technique as a parameter efficient way~\cite{dehghani2019,Dabre_Fujita_2019,lan2020}. \newcite{dehghani2019} proposed Universal Transformer which consists of parameters for only one layer of a Transformer-based encoder-decoder, and uses these parameters $N$ times for an $N$-layered encoder-decoder. \newcite{Dabre_Fujita_2019} and \newcite{lan2020} also used such parameter sharing across layers for their Transformers.
+Parameter sharing is a widely used technique as a parameter efficient way~\cite{dehghani2019,Dabre_Fujita_2019,lan2020}. \citet{dehghani2019} proposed Universal Transformer which consists of parameters for only one layer of a Transformer-based encoder-decoder, and uses these parameters $N$ times for an $N$-layered encoder-decoder. \citet{Dabre_Fujita_2019} and \citet{lan2020} also used such parameter sharing across layers for their Transformers.

-\newcite{dehghani2019} reported that Universal Transformer achieved better performance than the vanilla Transformer in machine translation if the parameter sizes of both models are (almost) equal to each other.
-However, when we prepare the same number of parameters for Universal Transformer and vanilla Transformer, Universal Transformer requires much more computational time because weight matrices for each layer in Universal Transformer are much larger.
-For example, Universal Transformer requires twice as much training time as the vanilla Transformer in WMT English-to-German, which is a widely used machine translation dataset (see Table \ref{tab:exp_main_result}).
+\citet{dehghani2019} reported that Universal Transformer achieved better performance than the vanilla Transformer in machine translation if the parameter sizes of both models are (almost) the same.
+However, when we prepare the same number of parameters for Universal Transformer and vanilla Transformer, the dimension sizes of each layer in Universal Transformer are much larger than ones in the vanilla Transformer.
+Thus, Universal Transformer requires much more computational time since its weight matrices are larger.
+For example, Universal Transformer requires twice as much training time as the vanilla Transformer in WMT English-to-German dataset, which is a widely used machine translation dataset (see Table \ref{tab:exp_main_result}).